An all order exact result for the anomalous dimension of the scalar primary in Chern Simons Vector Models: Introduction

 In principle, an exact Feynman diagram calculation could be performed to calculate the anomalous dimension of $j_0$ to all orders in $\lambda$ using the light-cone gauge, (as discussed in \cite{Gurucharan:2014cva}) but this is not a possibility at present for what appear to be insurmountable technical reasons.
 In particular, one of the crucial ingredients, the exact ladder diagram \cite{ Aharony:2012nh, Bedhotiya:2015uga}, is not known off-shell.

-Here, motivated by the results \cite{Giombi:2016zwa} for $\gamma_s$, and perturbative calculations, including a new a calculation of the two-loop anomalous dimension of the scalar primary in the theory coupled to fundamental bosons that appears in the Appendix, we are able to conjecture an all-orders expression for the anomalous dimension $s=0$.
+Here, motivated by the results \cite{Giombi:2016zwa} for $\gamma_s$, and perturbative calculations, including a new a calculation of the two-loop anomalous dimension of the scalar primary in the theory coupled to fundamental bosons, we conjecture a simple all-orders expression for the anomalous dimension $s=0$.
 We will show that this conjecture passes several non-trivial consistency checks.

-In case our conjecture is not correct, we will argue that it can still be thought of as a two-sided Pad\'e approximation, which makes use of perturbative data at both weak and strong coupling, in the spirit of S-duality improved perturbation theory \cite{Sen:2013oza}.
-Of course, this is only possible because of the bosonization duality.